chaimleib/intervaltree/README.md

     ```

-    And we can remove only those intervals completely enveloped in a range:
+    We can also remove only those intervals completely enveloped in a range:

     ``` python
     >>> t.remove_envelop(5, 20)